security-pride/LLMDroid/README.md

 ```

 - Make sure the `config.json` file is under the root path of LLMDroid-Humanoid.
+- Make sure the `JacocoBridge.jar` file is under the root path of LLMDroid-Humanoid.
 - Deploy and start the Humanoid agent.
 (For more details, see [Humanoid](https://github.com/the-themis-benchmarks/Humanoid))

 - Enter the `LLMDroid-Humanoid` directory and run the following comand: